puppeteer/puppeteer/docs/api.md

 - `name` <[string]> The name that the custom query handler will be registered under.
 - `queryHandler` <[CustomQueryHandler]> The [custom query handler](#interface-customqueryhandler) to register.

 Registers a [custom query handler](#interface-customqueryhandler).
 After registration, the handler can be used everywhere where a selector is expected by prepending the selection string with `<name>/`.
-The name is only allowed to consist of lower- and upper case latin letters.
+The name is only allowed to consist of lower and upper case Latin letters.

 Example: